aleslab/MitchellEtAlPseudoneglect/README.md

 - Add the 'external' folder to your MATLAB path (includes necessary functions, e.g. ICC)

-** NOTE: The ICC may not work on some platforms, the data to run this outside of MATLAB should be present in data ** ** NOTE2: Make sure MATLAB always runs from script path - if not may get path errors **
+** NOTE: The ICC may not work on some platforms, the data to run this outside of MATLAB should be present in data **

 All individual analysis files are saved so group analysis should run straight away - but individual analysis scripts are available.